tomad01/air_quality/README.md

 Arduino is waiting from Raspberry an income message and then collects and send data.\
 Raspberry gets all data and is writing it down to a csv periodically

+The process is automated using supervisord (see conf files)